 The ASN Filter Designer greatly simplifies exporting a designed filter to Matlab via its automatic code generator.
 The code generator supports all aspects of the ASN Filter Designer, allowing for a complete design comprised of H1, H2 and H3 filters and math operators to be fully integrated with an algorithm in Matlab.

-In order to use the generated code in Matlab without the need for Signal Processing Toolbox, the following three framework files are provided in the ASN Filter Designer’s \Matlab directory:
+Using the three framework files, you may build a demo of your choice based on the exported filter(s) specifications.
+The framework supports both Real and Complex filters in floating point only.
+In order to use the generated code in Matlab without the need for Signal Processing Toolbox, the following three framework files are provided in the ASN Filter Designer’s

 Comparing the results to Matlab’s Signal Processing Toolbox